rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 A **durable consumer** receives messages sent after the consumer connected to the broker and created the *durable queue* bound to the corresponding *exchange*.
-However, contrary to the [Transient consumer](#transient-consumer), when **Durable consumer** disconnects from the broker, the queue remains in the broker receiving more messages.
-Once the **Durable consumer** reconnects to the broker, all the messages that were posted in the meantime will be delivered.
+However, contrary to the [Transient consumer](#transient-consumer), when the **durable consumer** disconnects from the broker, the queue remains in the broker receiving more messages.
+Once the **durable consumer** reconnects to the broker, it gets all messages, i.e. messages left in the queue when it disconnected, and messages sent meanwhile.

 We can find an example of this type of consumer in the project [durable-consumer](durable-consumer).
-It consists of one durable consumer called `DurableTradeLogger`.
+It consists of a Spring `@Service` durable consumer called `DurableTradeLogger`.
 This service uses a *Consumer Group* called after its name `trade-logger` which creates a durable queue called
 `queue.trade-logger`.

 We switched to durable subscriptions so that we did not lose messages.
-However, we need to ensure that the message producer uses `deliveryMode: PERSISTENT` which is the default value though.
+However, we need to ensure the producer sends messages with `deliveryMode: PERSISTENT` which is the default value in SCS.
 If the producer did not send messages as persistent, they will be lost if the queue's hosting node goes down.

 #### What about data loss

-The consumer uses *Client Auto Acknowledgement* therefore it will not lose messages due to failures that may occur while processing the message.
+The consumer uses *Client Auto Acknowledgement* therefore it will not lose messages due to failures that may occur while processing the message including losing the connection.
+If the failure is persistent eventually SCS gives up and the message could be lost if we have not configured the queue with a DLQ.

 However, queued messages -i.e. messages which are already in the queue- may be lost if the messages are not sent with the *persistent flag*.
 By default, Spring Cloud Stream will send messages as persistent unless we change it.
 Non-persistent messages are only kept in memory and if the queue's hosting node goes down, they will be lost.

 *IMPORTANT*: We are always talking about queued messages.
+That is, messages which are already in a queue.
-We are not talking yet about all kind of messages, including those which are about to be sent by the producer.
+We are not addressing data loss of messages which are being sent to a queue.
+We will address this type of data loss in the producer application types later on.

 #### Is this consumer highly available